AntoonBeres/wasm-register-processor/README.md

 A simulator for a fictional register-processor, losely based on the motorla 68000 and meant for teaching students in a computer-systems course

 ## 🚴 Dependencies
-  - Make sure the latest version of the rust-toolchain are install (cargo and rustc)
+  - Make sure the latest version of the rust-toolchain is install (cargo and rustc)
   - install wasm-pack [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/)

 ## 🚴 Usage